amd/quark-documentation/docs/onnx/user_guide_supported_optype_datatype.rst

 to other data formats, including INT16/UINT16, INT32/UINT32, Float16 and
 BFloat16, which can provide better accuracy or be used for experimental purposes.
-These new data formats are achieved by a customized version of QuantizeLinear and DequantizeLinear named “VitisQuantizeLinear” and “VitisDequantizeLinear”, which expands onnxruntime’s UInt8 and Int8 quantization to support UInt16, Int16, UInt32, Int32, Float16 and BFloat16.
-This customized Q/DQ was implemented by a custom operations library in quark.onnx using onnxruntime’s custom operation C API.
+These new data formats are achieved by a customized version of QuantizeLinear and DequantizeLinear named "VitisQuantizeLinear" and "VitisDequantizeLinear", which expands onnxruntime's UInt8 and Int8 quantization to support UInt16, Int16, UInt32, Int32, Float16 and BFloat16.
+This customized Q/DQ was implemented by a custom operations library in quark.onnx using onnxruntime's custom operation C API.

 The custom operations library was developed based on Linux and does not currently support compilation on Windows.
 If you want to run the quantized model that has the custom Q/DQ on Windows, it is recommended to switch to WSL as a workaround.

-To use this feature, the “quant_format” should be set to VitisQuantFormat.QDQ.
-You may have noticed that in both the recommended NPU_CNN and NPU_Transformer configurations, the “quant_format” is set to QuantFormat.QDQ.
+To use this feature, the "quant_format" should be set to VitisQuantFormat.QDQ.
+You may have noticed that in both the recommended NPU_CNN and NPU_Transformer configurations, the "quant_format" is set to QuantFormat.QDQ.
 NPU targets that support acceleration for models quantized to INT8/UINT8, do not support other precisions.